theimpossibleastronaut/rmw/README.md

 If you installed rmw as a normal user, this next step can be skipped.

 After rmw is installed, create the user configuration directory by typing 'rmw' and hitting enter.
-Afterward, copy rmwrc to
-$HOME/.config/rmw and rename it to 'config':

-    cd ~/.config/rmw
-    ~/.config/rmw$ cp rmwrc config

-Then edit the file to suit your needs.

-rmw will automatically create a 'lastpurge' and 'lastrmw' in that same directory.
+A configuration file will be automatically created in $HOME/.config/rmw.
+Edit the file as desired.

 == Configuration File ==